-A Brief History
+A Brief History of Nanteos

 Nanteos Mansion sits directly on the site of a much earlier manor house, Neuadd Llawdden, which can still be found with front door and windows still intact, in the cellars below the house.
 The flooring dates back to the 11th century with flagstones worn from the steps of previous inhabitants.